IHCantabria/NEOPRENE/doc/README.md

    1. The cell lag from the storm origin that follows an **Exponential** process of parameter &beta; measured in hours^-1.
    2. The cell duration that follows an **Exponential** process of parameter &epsilon; measured in hours^-1.
    3. The cell rainfall intensity that follow an **Exponential** process of parameter &chi; measured in hours per milimeter.
-   4. The cell radius follows an **Exponential** process of parámeter $phi; mersure in km^-1 (only for the STNSRPM).
+   4. The cell radius follows an **Exponential** process of parámeter &phi; mersure in km^-1 (only for the STNSRPM).

 ## Calibration hyperparameters
 The calibration parameters have to be filled in the yml file.
-The folder [notebooks](https://github.com/IHCantabria/NEOPRENE/tree/main/notebooks) presents some examples [Input_Cal_PD.yml](https://github.com/IHCantabria/NEOPRENE/blob/main/notebooks/Input_Cal_PD.yml), [Input_Cal_PH.yml](https://github.com/IHCantabria/NEOPRENE/blob/main/notebooks/Input_Cal_PH.yml) and [Input_Cal_SPD.yml](https://github.com/IHCantabria/NEOPRENE/blob/main/notebooks/Input_Cal_SPD.yml).
+The folder [notebooks](https://github.com/IHCantabria/NEOPRENE/tree/main/notebooks) contains some examples [Input_Cal_PD.yml](https://github.com/IHCantabria/NEOPRENE/blob/main/notebooks/Input_Cal_PD.yml), [Input_Cal_PH.yml](https://github.com/IHCantabria/NEOPRENE/blob/main/notebooks/Input_Cal_PH.yml) and [Input_Cal_SPD.yml](https://github.com/IHCantabria/NEOPRENE/blob/main/notebooks/Input_Cal_SPD.yml).
 The calibration parameters are explained below.

 + **Data:** Pandas ```DataFrame``` that contains the original time series of rainfall.